rishitc/UE18CS322-Big-Data-Mini-Project/README.md

     ```bash
     $ pip install -r requirements.txt
     ```
+    - After running this command, run the below command as well.
+This is needed so that the analytics plots display properly:
+        ```bash
+        $ jupyter nbextension enable --py widgetsnbextension
+        ```
 3. Add the src folder to your ```PYTHONPATH``` environment variable by following steps:
    1. Open your terminal and in that, navigate into the ```src``` folder of the project
    2. Once in the ```src``` folder run the command